History of slavery in Florida: Second Spanish occupation (1783–1821)

-The former slaves also found refuge among the Creek and Seminole, Native Americans who had established settlements in Florida at the invitation of the Spanish government.
+Former slaves also found refuge among the Creek and Seminole, Native Americans who had established settlements in Florida at the invitation of the Spanish government.
 In 1771, Governor John Moultrie wrote to the Board of Trade that "It has been a practice for a good while past, for negroes to run away from their Masters, and get into the Indian towns, from whence it proved very difficult to get them back."
 When British colonial officials in Florida pressured the Native Americans to return the fugitive slaves, they replied that they had "merely given hungry people food, and invited the slaveholders to catch the runaways themselves."

 After the American Revolution, slaves from the State of Georgia and the South Carolina Low Country continued to escape to Florida.
 By 1814, the black population, both free and enslaved, of Florida had risen to 57%, compared to 27% in 1786.
 The U.S. Army led increasingly frequent incursions into Spanish territory, including the 1817–1818 campaign by Andrew Jackson that became known as the First Seminole War.
 The United States afterwards effectively controlled East Florida.
 According to Secretary of State John Quincy Adams, the US had to take action there because Florida had become "a derelict open to the occupancy of every enemy, civilized or savage, of the United States, and serving no other earthly purpose than as a post of annoyance to them."
 Spain requested British intervention, but London declined to assist Spain in the negotiations.
 Some of President James Monroe's cabinet demanded Jackson's immediate dismissal, but Adams realized that it put the U.S. in a favorable diplomatic position, allowing him to negotiate very favorable terms.

 The Spanish had established outposts in Florida to prevent others from having safe ports to attack Spanish treasure fleets in the Caribbean and in the strait between Florida and the Bahamas.
 Florida did not produce anything the Spaniards wanted.
 The three garrisons were a financial drain, and it was not felt desirable to send settlers or additional garrisons.
 The Crown decided to cede the territory to the United States.
 It accomplished this through the Adams–Onís Treaty of 1819, which took effect in 1821.